 Opponents of the Nineteenth Amendment raised two objections to granting women the constitutional right to vote.
-Some objections were objections to women's suffrage per se - that women would not vote intelligently and that granting women the ballot would obliterate the distinctions between the sexes.
-Other objections were rooted in claimed limitations on the amendment power.
+The first set of objections were objections to women's suffrage per se-that women would not vote intelligently and that granting women the ballot would obliterate the distinctions between the sexes.
+The second set of objections was rooted in claimed limitations on the amendment power.
 Proponents of state rights insisted that the principles underlying constitutional federalism prohibited the federal government from changing a state electorate without state permission.
 The Supreme Court rejected this latter claim in a unanimous opinion.
 Did, however, Justice Brandeis give any reasons for rejecting the claim of an unconstitutional constitutional amendment?
 Is there any validity to the claims made by the petitioner in this case?

-Argument of THOMAS F. CADWALADER and WILLIAM L. MARBURY
+Argument of Thomas F. Cadwalader and William L. Marbury,